 Note: Qatari laws (saved for those issued by the Qatar Financial Centre to regulate internal business) are issued in Arabic and there are no official translations, therefore for the purposes of drafting this article we have used our own translations and interpreted the same in the context of Qatari regulations and current market practice.

-♦If you would like any further information and or guidance please contact Emma Higham ([email protected]) or Yasser Shabbir ([email protected])
+For further information on this issue or other legal matters please contact Emma Higham ([email protected]) or Yasser Shabbir ([email protected]).

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Mario Draghi’s second ‘whatever it takes’